vackosar/vackosar.github.io/_drafts/2023-06-08-Prompting-LLMs.md

 - recording!

 When **given input**, we want the model to correctly **generate output**.
-Language models are trained to predict text continuation with extract tuning for conversations and instruction following.
+Large language models (LLMs) like ChatGPT, Claude, Bard are trained to predict text continuation with extra tuning for following conversations and instructions (RLHF).
 We steer the model with a small additional textual context, such that it **learns in context** without large amount of training data.
 This additional context is called prompt.
 Systematic development of the prompt is called prompt engineering.

+If the model changes the prompt may stop being optimal, in that case there is little point over-optimizing it.
+For example, ChatGPT or GPT-4 is changed often by OpenAI.

 ## Task Instruction (Zero-Shot Prompting)